Combat Rules

 • Partial Coverage: A character wearing medium armour, such as heavy leather, studded leather, or leather scale, gains three global hit points

-• Full Coverage: A character wearing medium armour, such as heavy leather, studded leather, or ringmail on all locations, gains four global hit points
+• Full Coverage: A character wearing medium armour, such as heavy leather, studded leather, or leather scale on all locations, gains four global hit points

 Heavy Armour

-• Partial Coverage: A character wearing heavy armour, such as chainmail, flexible plate (latex/foam/poly plate), or scalemail/brigandine, gains four global hit points
+• Partial Coverage: A character wearing heavy armour, such as chainmail, flexible plate (latex/poly plate), or scalemail/brigandine, gains four global hit points

-• Full Coverage: A character wearing heavy armour, such as chainmail or ringmail, flexible plate (latex/foam/poly plate), or metal scalemail/brigandine on all locations – This gives you five global hit points
+• Full Coverage: A character wearing heavy armour, such as chainmail or ringmail, flexible plate (latex/poly plate), or metal scalemail/brigandine on all locations – This gives you five global hit points

-Note: While wearing Heavy armour you may not cast any spell/Rite but you may cast Ceremonies.
-While wearing Heavy armour the “REND” damage effect will do only one point of damage
+Note: While wearing at least partial coverage of Heavy armour you may not cast any Rite but you may conduct Ceremonies, the Rend damage effect will do only one point of damage, but the Crush call puts you to zero hit points and into the critical state.

 Weapons, Foci and Relics

-In Menhir’s fate all larp safe weapons are categorised as either a “Weapon”, “Relic” or a “Foci”.
+In Menhirs Fate all larp safe weapons are categorised as either a “Weapon”, “Relic” or a “Focus”.

 The descriptions below indicate what sort of physical representation you would need for each type and the safety requirements for them.
-As there is some amount of crossover in these phys reps, (a staff may be a melee weapon or equally a foci, a wand may be a foci but could equally work as a relic) you must decide which it is to begin with.
-If you have decided your phys rep is of one type, it may not then be used as another.
+As there is some amount of crossover in these physreps, (a staff may be a melee weapon or equally a foci, a wand may be a foci but could equally work as a relic) you must decide which it is to begin with.
+If you have decided your physrep is of one type, it may not then be used as another during the same event.

-Jess Bobbins has a Wand and has the ability to cast cantrip spells and also some cleric ability.
-They decided to bring their wand along and use it as their Foci.
-Later when they want to do a cleric ceremony, Jess must find a different phys rep to use as their Relic, but that’s okay, they have a rather cool looking amulet that they use instead.
+Jess Bobbins has a Wand and has the ability to cast rites and also conduct the basic ceremonies.
+They decided to bring their wand along and use it as their Focus.
+Later when they want to do a ceremony, Jess must find a different physrep to use as their Relic, but that’s okay, they have a rather cool looking amulet that they use instead.

 Weapons